Skip to main content

 The Bottom Line

 LangSmith Deployment is the right home for LangGraph agents.
-Connic is the right home for any agent you want in production fast, with connectors and observability included.
+Connic is the right home for any Python agent you want in production fast, with connectors and observability bundled.

 Use Connic when